 - Using our website: We may use your personal information to help provide you with access to our website, personalise your experience, and improve and develop it further.

-- Should you volunteer with us, we will need your personal information in order to process your placement with us.
+- Counselling Placements: Should you become a counsellor with us, we will need your personal information in order to process your placement with us.

 - Protecting your vital interests: We may process your personal information where we reasonably think that there is a risk of serious harm or abuse to you or someone else.